10 areas and development opportunities for employee growth

 • Stand-ups: Quick daily team meetings help prioritize work for the day without interrupting momentum.

-10. Leadership
+10. Developing Leadership Skills

-Try the following methods to teach your team leadership skills:
+Try the following methods to teach your team leadership skills:ย

 • Leadership training programs: These courses teach leadership theories and put them into practice.